Learn the symptoms, types and treatments for women.

 “Over the past five to 10 years, the amount of research on new therapeutics has increased dramatically.”

 Noninvasive treatment may involve a transurethral resection of the bladder tumor, commonly called a TURBT procedure.
 Or treatment may involve placing medicines inside the bladder.
-Although the majority of noninvasive bladder cancer treatment preserves the bladder, the cancer may reoccur, but it is less likely to spread outside the bladder.
+Although most noninvasive treatments preserve the bladder, the cancer may come back.
+However it is less likely to spread outside the bladder.

 Invasive cancer generally requires more extensive therapy, such as bladder removal, called a radical cystectomy, and often involves chemotherapy.
 Radiation may be an option as well.